gnomondigital/workshop-pyspark/urban_consumption/README.md

    meat_prod_tonnes, and Food Balance Sheets: Eggs - Production (FAO (2017)) (tonnes) )
    report country total data.
 Transform these three columns into per-capita data (divide by country's population.)
 5. Several rows in the Entity ​​column have the value World.
 Remove these rows, since they don’t correspond to any particular country.
+6. From the prepared dataset, create a new dataset that aggregates the values of the seven "descriptive" columns (over the years 2008 - 2012) for each country.
+Each row in the new dataset should contain the average value of the descriptive columns per country during this five-year period.